x6d8f4a/osprey/src/osprey/templates/apps/minimal/INTEGRATION_GUIDE.md

 # Integration Guide - Quick Reference

-**Quick reference for integrating your API/workflow into the Alpha Berkeley Framework**
+**Quick reference for integrating your API/workflow into the Osprey Framework**

 ---